dpgmidwest/dpgmidwest.github.io/_posts/2024-04-06-dpg-continental.md

 layout: post
 title: Dual Power Gathering 2024
 subtitle: The 2024 continental gathering
-thumbnail: /images/sebastian-unrau-sp-p7uuT0tw-unsplash.jpg
+thumbnail: /images/laura-pluth-RMicIhNOOIg-unsplash.jpg
 icon: bell
 seo-description: The next Dual Power Gathering will be held near Portland from July 12-14, 2024.
 ---

 The next Dual Power Gathering will be for the whole continent!
 It will be held near Portland from July 12-14, 2024.

-For more information, visit the 2024 gathering's website: https://www.dualpowergathering.org/.
+For the latest updates, schedule details, and RSVP information, be sure to visit the official website of the 2024 gathering: https://www.dualpowergathering.org/.

-The email for the larger gathering is [DualPowerGathering@protonmail.com](mailto:DualPowerGathering@protonmail.com)
+Have questions or eager to get involved?
+Feel free to reach out at [DualPowerGathering@protonmail.com](mailto:DualPowerGathering@protonmail.com)

 If you would like to donate to the 2024 gathering, [check out the Hack Club Bank donation page](https://hcb.hackclub.com/donations/start/dual-power-gathering).